-Sharing ideas and practices for teambuilding, peacebuilding, and institutional development.

-Message from the President Developing New Forms of Support

-My United Board colleagues and I often encounter visionary leaders and gifted educators with ambitious ideas for nurturing the hearts, minds, and spirits of their students.
+Sharing ideas and practices for team-building, peace education, and innovative use of technology Message from the President Developing New Forms of Support My United Board colleagues and I often encounter visionary leaders and gifted educators with ambitious ideas for nurturing the hearts, minds, and spirits of their students.
 Their ideas are abundant but the financial resources needed to turn them into practice are limited.
 Our conversations with these educators have made us realize that new forms of support are needed to help our network institutions sustain high-quality education.
 Therefore, the United Board is launching a new effort that will help colleges and universities develop and strengthen their own fundraising departments.
 In the past, colleges and universities may have been able to rely upon government support or tuition fees to cover their costs, but circumstances have changed.
 Over the next several years, to help our network institutions diversify and expand their sources of support, we will introduce a variety of training resources for higher education fundraising and offer mentoring support for fundraising staff.